After getting dumped a week before Christmas, I decided to trade snowmen for sandcastles – and spent the Christmas holidays in Punta Cana… solo!

 I’d lost my appetite quite a bit, so when I felt like eating, I opted for healthier options as opposed to junk food.
 None of this Bridget Jones ice cream b***ocks for me…

-I learned the difference between getting comfortable and lazy in a relationship
+I learned the difference between getting comfortable and lazy.

 Comfortable is being able to crap with the door wide open… Getting lazy means packing on the pounds and not giving a shit.
 Flabby bits become a lot more apparent as a singleton.